Johnny2x2/LombdaAgentMAUI/LombdaAgentMAUI/README.md

 #### Agent Creation
 Click "Create Agent" to create a new agent with a custom name.
 The agent will be available for chat immediately.

+#### File Attachments
+Send images, documents, and other files to the agent by clicking the attachment button.
+Files are converted to base64 and included as `FileBase64Data` in the message request in the format: `data:{mediaType};base64,{base64EncodedData}`.

 #### Streaming vs Regular Responses
 - **Streaming**: Responses appear character by character as they're generated
 - **Regular**: Complete responses appear after generation is finished